-They call Tony Beets “the Viking,” and as his nickname suggests, the veteran gold miner is a tough, determined character for whom failure is not an option.
+They call Tony Beets “the Viking."
+As his nickname suggests, the veteran gold miner is a tough, determined character for whom failure is not an option.
 Beets expects a lot from his people and his equipment.

-A willingness to work hard has led to decades of success for Beets, who has been mining in Canada’s Yukon Territory since 1984 after relocating from his family’s farm in the Netherlands in search of better work opportunities.
+A willingness to work hard has led to decades of success for Beets.
+He has been mining in Canada’s Yukon Territory since 1984 after relocating from his family’s farm in the Netherlands in search of better work opportunities.

 “People always said you can make more money in the north than anywhere else,” Beets says.
 “We liked it so much, we never turned around and went back.”

-For the past several seasons, Beets has been a popular fixture on “Gold Rush,” the Discovery Channel’s No. 1-rated reality show about gold mining, which is watched by millions each Friday night at 9 p.m.
-Eastern.
+For the past several seasons, Beets has been a popular fixture on “Gold Rush,” the Discovery Channel’s No. 1-rated reality show about gold mining, which is watched by millions.
 A recent season of the show chronicled the efforts of Beets and his crew to disassemble, move and then reassemble a 75-year-old gold dredge that hadn’t run since the 1980s.

 Beets purchased the dredge for $1 million, believing a return to the old-school dredge method of mining could help him sluice more dirt — and find more gold — at a lower cost per ounce.

-Relocating and then reassembling the massive piece of machinery — and keeping it running on a demanding 24/7 dredging schedule once it was on-site at his Eureka Creek claim — durable and versatile equipment.
+Beets first needed to relocate and reassemble the massive piece of machinery at his Eureka Creek claim.
+Then he needed to keep it running on a demanding 24/7 dredging schedule.
+He knew he needed durable and versatile equipment to accomplish both.
 Beets and his crew installed a Big Blue 800 Duo Air Pak engine-driven welder/generator from Miller Electric Mfg.
 Co. on the front of the dredge.
 The machine helps them meet their welding, compressed air and power generation needs on the floating structure.

 “Everything that we want to do around the mine site, anything that we want to do on that dredge, that Big Blue 800 is more than capable of doing it,” Beets says.
 “You have to have a machine that you know will do the job in order to make things work.
 You’ve got your air, you’ve got your power, you’ve got your welder — you’re pretty well guaranteed that whatever you want to do, you’re going to be capable of doing.”